ChernegaSergiy/php-color-converter/README.md

 ## Features

-- **Multiple Conversion Modes:** Convert between RGB, CMYK, and HSV.
+- **Multiple Conversion Modes:** Convert between the following color models:
+  - RGB ↔ CMYK
+  - RGB ↔ HSV
+  - RGB ↔ HSL
+  - RGB ↔ Lab
+  - RGB ↔ YCbCr
+  - RGB → All formats (one-click conversion to all supported models)
 - **Interactive UI:** A fully interactive, menu-driven interface that runs directly in your terminal.
 - **Live Previews:** See a preview of the color swatch in your terminal as you select values.
 - **Slider Input:** Use arrow keys to intuitively adjust color values with a visual slider.